 - He must have less than 1% of body fat on his body because you have less than 1% on your body.

-- He must he fluent in 5 other languages because you are.
+- He must be fluent in 5 other languages because you are.

 Let’s not get crazy.
 You are still two different people and you are going to be different.
-You need to realize that everyone have imperfections and they are not going to be your clone.
+You need to realize that everyone has imperfections and they are not going to be your clone.
 Focus on the things that matter.
-A way to re frame the above statements to something that is realistic consist of:
+A way to re-frame the above statements to something that is realistic consist of: